Indiana State Road 39

 State Road 39 (SR 39) in the U.S. state of Indiana is the name of two distinct north–south highways.

 Route description

 Southern section

 Located in south-central Indiana, the shorter southern section of SR 39 begins at SR 56 west of Scottsburg.
 It runs north and passes through Little York, then ends at an intersection with SR 250 just before reaching Brownstown.

 Northern section

-The much longer northern section starts at I-69 and SR 37 in Martinsville, southwest of Indianapolis, and runs north to the Michigan border near I-94 (via M-239).
+The much longer northern section starts at I-69 in Martinsville, southwest of Indianapolis, and runs north to the Michigan border near I-94 (via M-239).
 Along the route, it passes through these towns (from south to north):